Who is Buddha? Origin, history and significance in Buddhism

 Buddha: what does this word mean?

-The word Buddha does not refer to a “god”.
-It literally means “the Awakened One”: someone who has attained a profound understanding of the nature of mind, suffering, and how to be free from it.
+The word Buddha does not refer to a "god".
+It literally means "the Awakened One": someone who has achieved a deep understanding of the nature of the mind, suffering, and how to free oneself from it.

-In Buddhism, the Buddha is first and foremost:
+In Buddhism, the Buddha is above all:

 - a guide (not a deity),